ALapornik/HHC2019/objectives/question8.rst

     ``python .\retrain.py --image_dir .\training_images\ --tfhub_module https://tfhub.dev/google/imagenet/mobilenet_v1_100_224/feature_vector/3``

-This process can take several minutes to complete and can spit out a lot of error message which can probably be ignored.
+This process can take several minutes to complete and can spit out a lot of error message which can be ignored.
 Most of the errors we encountered were warnings about using deprecated features and issues related to the GPU.

 Using the model to solve the challenge
 """"""""""""""""""""""""""""""""""""""
-We ran the model and entered the Frido Sleigh contest using the following command:
+We ran the model against the CAPTEHA challenge and entered the Frido Sleigh contest using the following command:

     ``python .\o8-capteha.py``